SungJJinKang/EveryCulling/README.md

 - Software Occlusion Culling
 - Screen Space AABB Area Culling ( Project Entity's AABB bount to Screen Space, if Aread of Projected AABB is less than setting, Cull it )

-## Why this system is fast
+## View Frustum Culling using SIMD
-Transform Data of Entities is stored linearlly to maximize utilizing SIMD.
+Transform Data of Entities is stored linearlly to maximize utilizing SIMD. ( **Data oriented Design** )
 Data oriented Design!!!!!!
 For calculating Object is In Frustum, Objects Position data is stored linearlly....
 This will increase cache hitting!!